facebook/docusaurus/website/docs/advanced-themes.md

 - Themes are run after all existing Plugins
 - Themes exist to add component aliases by extending the webpack config

-## Writing customized Docusaurus Themes
+## Writing customized Docusaurus themes

-A Docusaurus Theme normally includes an `index.js` file where you hook up to the lifecycle methods, alongside with a `theme/` directory of components.
-A typical Docusaurus Theme folder looks like this:
+A Docusaurus theme normally includes an `index.js` file where you hook up to the lifecycle methods, alongside with a `theme/` directory of components.
+A typical Docusaurus theme folder looks like this:

 ```shell
 .